Taliban militants violently disperse rare Afghan protest

 Trying to flee the country by air, hundreds of people remained outside Kabul's airport on Wednesday, already the scene of deadly chaos.
 The Taliban demanded to see documents before allowing the rare passenger inside.
 Many of the people outside did not appear to have passports, and each time the gate opened even an inch, dozens tried to push through.
 The Taliban fired occasional warning shots to disperse them.

-Even those who made it inside the airport faced problems, however.
-Sam Lerman, an Afghan who formerly worked with the U.S. military, said American troops turned him away even after the State Department told him to come for a flight — saying he needed a green card.
+One Afghan who formerly worked with the U.S. military said he was turn away by American troops even after the State Department told him to come for a flight, according to Sam Lerman, an Air Force veteran who is helping former colleagues leave the country.
+The Afghan was told he needed a green card, Lerman said.

 The Taliban have promised to maintain security, but residents say groups of armed men have been going door to door inquiring about Afghans who worked with the Americans or the deposed government.
 It’s unclear if the gunmen are Taliban or criminals posing as militants.

-Note: This story has been updated to correct that Sam Lerman is an Air Force veteran helping Afghans leave the country, not an Afghan trying to leave the country, and that an Afghan he was helping was turned away before he made it inside the airport.